 "Important Notice: Currently, USCIS charges a fee of $410 for the I-765 form.
 This fee is subject to change at any time."

 Step 1: Apply to International Services to establish eligibility and receive DSO Recommendation

-- Copy of most-recent I-20 with your current OPT authorization
+- Copy of most recent I-20 with OPT authorization,

-- Completed and Original 24-Month STEM OPT Acknowledgement of Responsibility Form
+- Original STEM OPT Acknowledgement of Responsibility Form,